 - Ground school: learn about wind and weather, how the air interacts with terrain, how to know if it is good to fly or not, preflight, glider inspection, soaring and high mountain flying concerns

 We take your flight training seriously at Birdman Academy.
 Our founder, Kevin Koonce, had taught thousands of beginner Hang Gliding lessons while working for a few years as an instructor at Kitty Hawk Kites.
 Over thousands of lessons, he has seen many different people make the same beginner mistakes while learning how to Hang Glide, and has many helpfull techniques to help beginning students that have been learned from spending many years travelling around the U.S. and talking to many different Hang Gliding instructors.

-While working at Kitty Hawk Kites, “the Birdman” oversaw the first Hang Gliding lessons of approximately 8,000 first time Hang Gliding students.
+While working at Kitty Hawk Kites, “the dude” oversaw the first Hang Gliding lessons of approximately 8,000 first time Hang Gliding students.

-After moving to the Point of the Mountain, the Birdman started paragliding, and started offering lessons and tandems for paragliding as well as hang gliding.
-It’s a good way to keep all your bases covered.
+After moving to the Point of the Mountain, the people started calling “the dude” “Birdman” once he started Birdman Academy.
+After years of hang gliding and hangliding tandems, the Birdman started paragliding, and started offering lessons and tandems for paragliding as well as hang gliding.

 The local weather conditions at the Point are legendary for producing consistent smooth training winds, which provide maximum potential for flying a hang glider or a paraglider during the lesson.
 Many different training locations will familiarize students with the act of ‘hang waiting’, which is defined as waiting on launch until the wind blows in a favorable, sustained cycle.